-The Auschwitz Institute for Peace and Reconciliation serves as Technical Secretariat of the Latin American Network for Genocide and Mass Atrocity Prevention.
+The Auschwitz Institute for Peace and Reconciliation, through its Latin America Programs, serves as Technical Secretariat of the Latin American Network for Genocide and Mass Atrocity Prevention.
 Launched in March 2012, the Network is the world’s leading initiative fostering capacity building and policy development in this field.
 Former UN Secretary-General Ban Ki-moon has called the Latin American Network an effective “partnership for prevention.”

 The Network provides a space for the exchange of best practices for public officials.
 Among its goals, the Network aims to institutionalize a culture of genocide prevention throughout Latin America’s governments, which can serve as an example to be followed in other regions worldwide.
 This is achieved through national programs, regional initiatives, and a curriculum on genocide and mass atrocity prevention, finalized and approved by all member states.
 As Technical Secretariat, the Auschwitz Institute supports all participating institutions of member states of the Network by co-organizing training seminars and by assisting in the development of a unified national policy on genocide prevention.
 Member countries of the Network include: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, México, Nicaragua, Panamá, Paraguay, Perú, Uruguay, and Venezuela.